 WARNING: due to the specialised manufacturing process, the performance of the seat insert is guaranteed only if manufactured by APV.
-Do not attempt to press in a new after-market seat insert.
+Do not attempt to press in a new after market seat insert.

-b- A client made refurbished part will void the warranty.
+b- A non genuine or client made refurbished part will void the warranty.